Houses of Worship

 We provide training for church security teams and active shooter response teams.
 We can help make your team better and safer.
 It doesn’t matter if you are just forming a volunteer team or have had one in place for years.
 We can teach and coach your team members in all aspects of church security and response to make them more professional and safer.

-Threat Identification and Classification - De-escalation - Managing Unknown Contacts - Contact/Cover Principles - Hand-to-Hand Combatives - All aspects of Firearms Safety and Deployment - Active Shooter Response - Close Quarters Combat (CQC or CQB), Tactical Med - Stop the Bleed and more.
+Training topics include: Biblical Authority, Developing a Plan, Training and Qualification Standards, Initial Contact - Threat Identification and Classification - De-escalation - Managing Unknown Contacts - Tactical Priorities - Individual and Team Movement - Contact/Cover Principles - Hand-to-Hand Combatives - All aspects of Firearms Safety, Deployment and Tactical Shooting - Active Shooter Response (with and without a Driving Force) - Close Quarters Combat (Clearing Priorities, Threshold Assessments, Room Entries, Room Clearing, etc.), Taking the Shot, Tactical Med - Stop the Bleed, Police Response, Ongoing Training and much more.
 We can even assist you with planning, creating policy and setting training standards for your team to reduce liability issues.
 Whether you want a few hours, a full day or ongoing monthly training, we can build and customize a program to meet your specific needs.
 Give us a call today at (912) 521-7230.

 RESOURCES